DevScholar/rust-for-js-devs/src/asynchronous-programming/index.md

 ## Task cancellation

-The previous C# examples included passing a `CancellationToken` to asynchronous methods, as is considered best practice in .NET. `CancellationToken`s can be used to abort an asynchronous operation.
+The previous JavaScript examples included passing a `CancellationToken` to asynchronous methods, as is considered best practice in JavaScript. `CancellationToken`s can be used to abort an asynchronous operation.

 Because futures are inert in Rust (they make progress only when polled),